 - Meanwhile, cut your onions in half and thinly slice all halves.
 When all the onions are sliced, add to the pan.

-- Stir every few minutes, for the first 5-7 minutes or so, to ensure the onions are thoroughly coated with fat, are not sticking to the pan and are cooking.
-Adjust the heat if necessary, but keep it on low.
+- Stir every few minutes, for the first 5-7 minutes or so, to ensure the onions are thoroughly coated with fat, are not sticking to the pan, and are cooking.
+Adjust the heat, if necessary, but keep the temp low.
+To truly carmelize the onions, you need to cook them low and slow.

 - Meanwhile, thoroughly wash the chard and dry completely.
 Then thinly slice the chard.